microsoft/dotnet/releases/net471/KnownIssues/534719-Networking ServicePoint.ConnectionLimit default behavior with loopback changed unexpectedly.md

 ServicePointManager.DefaultConnectionLimit = 20; // Actual value should be based on your requirements.
 ```

-Note: This will also change the limits for non-loopback addresses as well.
+Note: This will also change the limits for non-loopback addresses.

 ## More information
-This problem is planned to be fixed with a future .NET Framework Quality Rollup release.
+We will fix this problem in a future .NET Framework Quality Rollup release.